Summarized Biography

 His current research interests are in simulating the evolution of modularity in complex organisms by means of artificial neural networks as computational models of the brain and of genetic algorithms as computational models of evolution, and in using simulations and experimental science-in-fiction novels as educational tools.
 His research activity also concerns the utilization of Artificial Life simulations and software for the development of multimedia applications in the field of education (Calabretta, 1996; in Italian).
 He collaborates with Rai Educational, Italian Public Television.

-Raffaele Calabretta is the creator of "Doparies", a novel party participatory democratic decision making mechanism.
-They are procedures similar to primaries that are done after elections for taking party crucial and controversial decisions.
-In 2010, he published the book "Doparie, dopo le primarie" (Nutrimenti, in Italian), a novel/essay (sequel of the first book) in which he presents the proposal.
+Raffaele Calabretta is the inventor of "Doparie", a novel intra-party participatory and deliberative decision-making mechanism.
+They are procedures similar to primaries that are done, during the period between an election and another, for taking party crucial and controversial decisions.
+In 2010, he published the book "Doparie, dopo le primarie" (Nutrimenti, in Italian), a novel/essay in which he presents the proposal, and in 2011 the first scientific paper about doparie.
+In the first five months of 2012, he and collaborators (researchers of Harvard Kennedy School of Government and of MIT) conducted the first experiment of online doparia (see Klein, Spada & Calabretta, 2012; see also here).

-here and below you will find the list of my scientific publications (most of all are available on line)
+[here you will find the list of my scientific publications (most of all are available on line);

 here you will find the citations received by my papers]